 Brainstorm.
 Your speech/final product may change as you go along and find more information but start by listing all you know about your topic.
 This will also show you where you need to fill in the gaps with your research. (information from quality sources, quotes, statistics, expert opinions, etc.) Remember—you need to be very familiar with your topic—know it inside and out—so that you will not look foolish in front of your audience by delivering inaccurate information.
 Plus research adds authority to your speech.
 It shows that you care about your topic and your grade!

 Trouble finding a topic?
-See the Library Databases: CQ Researcher, Opposing Viewpoints and SIRS — they each have lists of possible topics to choose from.
+See the Library Databases Opposing Viewpoints, SIRS Issues Researcher and Points of View Reference Center — they each have lists of possible topics to choose from.

 • Third, Write down the main ideas you want to convey—outline the speech